nugehood/nugehood/README.md

 <br />

 <p>
   Yeah I like making stuff, digitally or not.
 I don't force myself to code, the only time I code is when I have a creative idea.
-I finished the experimental project for the sake of experience.
-I learn everything myself, because I like solitude and you should!
+  I finished my experimental project for the sake of experience.
+I learn everything myself, because I like solitude and you should too!
+  Aside from coding, I also feed my creativity visually through design, I love Typography.
+  I learn English from experience in practice, and then I study it in theory.
 </p>

 <details>